-Wikipedia credits American Motors with designing the first compact sport utility vehicle.
-Between 1983 to 2001, Chrysler sold more than three million Jeep Cherokees.
-Modern versions of this junior SUV with a hatchback, four doors and a lower profile continue to be among the most popular class of vehicles in the world.
-I have one parked in the driveway.
+Between 1983 and 2001, Chrysler sold more than three million Jeep Cherokees, the standard-bearer of the compact SUV boom.
+Modern versions of this junior SUV with a hatchback, four doors and a lower profile continue to be among the most popular class of vehicles in the world—I have one parked in the driveway.
+But are compact fishing kayaks destined to follow the same path to ubiquity?

-Team angler, Roland “Tex” Butler was happy about the Topwater’s release.
+Team angler Roland “Tex” Butler was happy about the Topwater’s release.
 “Finally a bass boat and it doesn’t weigh a ton,” he says.
 Butler is famous for commando launching his kayak in community ponds and isolated waterways.
-The Topwater 102 is two feet shorter and 10 pounds lighter than the next offering in Old Town’s catalogue.
+The Topwater 106 is almost two feet shorter and 10 pounds lighter than the next offering in Old Town’s catalogue.

 The newest player in the fishing game, Bonafide Kayaks, has three models: a full-sized 12-footer and a smaller 10-foot fishing machine.
 This summer, they added the RS117.
 At 11 feet, seven inches the boat fits in between the two premium models.